 When the solver has finished it is time to calculated the heat flux (Q) and the Nusselt number.
-They will be calculated using NusseltCalc.
-How NusseltCalc is created and how whats happens in it is described in section NusseltCalc, this section has to be followed to be able to calculate the Nusselt number.
-If the NusseltCalc is compiled calculate nusselt number with:
+The nusselt number and heat flux will be calculated using NusseltCalc.
+How NusseltCalc is created and how whats happens in it is described in section NusseltCalc.
+Calculate nusselt number with: